-Established in 1988 in honor of David Aloian ’49, a former HAA executive director and master of Quincy House, the scholarships are awarded to two seniors who have made unique contributions to their Houses and to undergraduate life.
+Amanda Fields ’09, of Lowell House and Vista, California, and John Sheffield ’09, of Pforzheimer House and Fayetteville, North Carolina, are this year’s David Aloian Memorial Scholars.
+They will be honored at the fall dinner of the Harvard Alumni Association in October.
+The scholarships, established in 1988 in honor of the late David Aloian, a former HAA executive director and master of Quincy House (1981-86), and his wife, Mary “Mimi” Aloian, are awarded to two seniors who have made unique contributions to their Houses and to undergraduate life.

 You might also like

 Museum director and poet to be honored April 24

 An expert Harvard panel discusses the links between air pollution and dementia, learning, mental health, and mood.